tejadurga/phishing-email-detector/README.md

-# 🛡️ Phishing Email Detector
+# 🛡️ Spam Email Detector

 An enterprise-grade, high-accuracy Machine Learning project to detect phishing emails.
 Built with **Flask, RandomForest, XGBoost, and scikit-learn**.